Ultimate Scion tC Turbo Kit Guide

-With a wide variety of options available, they have anything you could need to achieve anything up to 500 hp from your Scion tC, assuming you’ve upgraded your internal components.
+With a wide variety of options available, they have anything car enthusiasts like you could need to achieve power levels up to 500 hp from your Scion tC, assuming you’ve upgraded your internal components.

 If this included an intercooler kit along with it, then we’d have no hesitation to hand it the Drifted Choice award.

-But, given that you’re going to have to carry out some additional work, it isn’t going to suit everyone.
+But, given that you’re going to have to carry out some additional workmanship, it isn’t going to suit everyone.

 We do believe that with a little extra time and money, the ATP is the best choice on the market right now, and if you can find a decent fabricator for the pipework, then you’ll be on to a sure winner.